-The mandate for the oversight function of the National Assembly is exercised through tabling of motions, questions, public hearings and inquires.
-To this end, a total of 19 motions were tabled for discussions and three were adopted by the House, 101 Auditor-General's Reports were tabled, a total of 14 reports of Standing Committees on local visits, meeting and public hearings were tabled, in addition, a total of 12 committee reports on foreign visits were also tabled.
+The mandate for the oversight function of the National Assembly is exercised through tabling of motions, questions, public hearings and parliamentary inquires.
+To this end, a total of 19 motions were tabled for discussions and three were adopted, 101 Auditor-General's Reports were tabled, a total of 14 reports of Standing Committees on local visits, meeting and public hearings were tabled, in addition, a total of 12 Standing Committee reports on foreign engagements were also tabled.